JolonB/JolonB.github.io/index.md

 Tasks:

-- Designing electronic circuit for thruster
+- Designing electronic circuit for thruster.
-- Collecting data
+- Collecting data.

 Languages Used: